Psoriasis in the ear - featured image

 Topical creams:

 Topical creams or ointments that contain corticosteroids are a common course of treatment many take.
-These medications can help reduce inflammation and control symptoms, and are available either over-the-counter or via prescription.
+These medications reduce inflammation and manage symptoms.
+You can buy them over-the-counter or with a prescription.
+However, you should not use topical steroids like hydrocortisone and cortisol for a long time.

 Topical creams are often used to treat psoriasis